xoolive/traffic/docs/scenarios/covid19.rst

 - a slow decrease from February in Asian airports (an early one in Hong-Kong);
 - European airports plummetting since early day of March;
 - America started dropping later;
-- no more flights out of India (VABB).
+- India almost stopped all traffic (VABB, VIDP).

 Data collection and preparation
 ===============================